mdn/content/files/en-us/web/api/canvas_api/tutorial/basic_animations/index.md

 ### Result

-> **Note:** Though the image appears to change only once every second, it is updated at 60 frames per second or at the display refresh rate of your web browser.
-For a sweeping second hand, use the alternative version of `const sec`.
+> **Note:** Although the clock updates only once every second, the animated image is updated at 60 frames per second (or at the display refresh rate of your web browser).
+> To display the clock with a sweeping second hand, replace the definition of `const sec` above with the version that has been commented out.

 {{EmbedLiveSample("An_animated_clock", "180", "200")}}